-- 5.1 When experiential learning (EL) is a requirement for a programme, a student shall register for EL on the set date on the required form and pay the fixed registration fee (see rule 2.3.5).
-Students who register for EL only shall pay the full amount on registration but they are not liable for SRC or extracurricular levies. - 5.2 Astudent may register for experiential learning only on the approval of his or her proposed registration by the head of the relevant academic department. - 5.3 Students should give proof of placement before registration.
+- When experiential learning (EL) is a requirement for a programme, a student shall register for EL on the set date on the required form and pay the fixed registration fee (see rule 2.3.5).
+Students who register for EL only shall pay the full amount on registration but they are not liable for SRC or extracurricular levies. - 5.2 A student may register for experiential learning only if of the head of the relevant academic department has approved the proposed registration. - 5.3 Students shall give proof of placement before registration.
 If, under certain circumstances, students cannot find placement before the set dates, such students will be allowed to register after the closing date for registration, with the permission of the head of the relevant academic department.
-Such students shall be exempted from late registration penalties.

-- 5.4 A student should complete all the required experiential learning periods to the satisfaction of the University. - 5.5 A student should pass all the required compulsory and chosen programmes and the EL component in order to obtain sufficient credits for the qualification concerned. - 5.6 A student shall register for every period of EL. - 5.7 Experiential learning may take place only at a TUT-approved employer.
-Although the Tshwane University of Technology undertakes to assist students with placement for EL, it is the student's own responsibility to find an employer, which the relevant academic department approves, and to make sure that the specific experiential learning would be acceptable to the head of department.
+Such students shall be exempted from late registration penalties. - 5.4 A student shall complete all the required experiential learning periods to the satisfaction of the University. - 5.5 A student shall pass all the required compulsory and chosen programmes and the EL component in order to obtain sufficient credits for the qualification concerned. - 5.6 A student shall register for every period of EL. - 5.7 Experiential learning may take place only with an employer approved by TUT.
+Although the University undertakes to assist students with placement for EL, it is the student's own responsibility to find an employer of whom the relevant academic department approves, and to make sure that the specific experiential learning is acceptable to the head of department.
 The students themselves shall negotiate with the employer on conditions of service and other associated working conditions.
-An agreement about EL constitutes a separate agreement between the employer and the student. - 5.8 Students may be given exemption for a maximum of one (1) semester (six months) of EL completed prior to formal instruction, subject to the following conditions: - 5.8.1 The EL should immediately precede the formal instruction. - 5.8.2 A student should comply with the set admission requirements, and he or she should be evaluated for the programme concerned before registration. - 5.8.3 The EL may not exceed 50% of the total EL period required. - 5.8.4 Rules 3.1 and 3.3 shall apply. - 5.8.5 The Head of the Department should approve and accept the EL. - 5.9 A student, who undertook EL at an employer while he or she was a registered student at another higher educational institution, may obtain exemption for such experiential learning, in terms of the rules for exemption and subject to the approval of the Head of the Department. - 5.10 Should a student not have made satisfactory academic progress in the opinion of the Head of the Department and in terms of rule 3.1.1 the Senate may, on the written recommendation of the head of department, refuse such student permission to re-register as a student at the Tshwane University of Technology.
+An agreement about EL constitutes a separate agreement between the employer and the student. - 5.8 Students may be given exemption for a maximum of one (1) semester (six (6) months) of EL completed prior to formal instruction, subject to the following conditions: - 5.8.1 The EL shall immediately precede the formal instruction. - 5.8.2 A student shall comply with the set admission requirements, and he or she shall be evaluated for the programme concerned before registration. - 5.8.3 The EL may not exceed 50% of the total EL period required. - 5.8.4 Rules 3.1 and 3.3 shall apply. - 5.8.5 The Head of the Department shall approve and accept the EL. - 5.9 A student who did EL at an employer while he or she was a registered student at another higher educational institution may obtain exemption for such EL in terms of the rules for exemption and subject to the approval of the head of the department. - 5.10 Should a student not have made satisfactory academic progress in the opinion of the head of the department and in terms of Chapter 32, the Senate may, on the written recommendation of the head of department, refuse such student permission to re-register as a student at TUT.

-If, however, such a student requires only one or two subjects to complete the qualification but cannot attend classes because it is/they are not offered in the specific academic period, and that student has access to an approved experiential learning provider, he or she will be allowed to register for the experiential learning.
+If, however, such a student requires only one or two subjects to complete the qualification but cannot attend classes because it is/they are not offered in the specific academic period, and that student has access to an approved experiential learning provider, he or she will be allowed to register for the EL.

-The Senate has delegated its powers in executing this rule to the Deputy Vice-Chancellor (Academic).
+The Senate has delegated its powers in executing this rule to the Deputy Vice-Chancellor (Teaching, Learning and Technology).

-5.11 The following final closing dates for the submission of reports on experiential learning shall apply:
+- 5.11 The following final closing dates for the submission of reports on experiential learning shall apply:

-For the first semester: 31 July For the second semester: 31 January
+- For the first semester: 31 July

+- For the second semester: 31 January